kosude/devinit/README.md

 # Create and populate a folder called 'dotnet-project' from the project
 # template 'DotNet', specifying the variable 'projectName'.
 $ devinit project -p dotnet-project/ "DotNet" -DprojectName="Utils"

+# List all available templates on the system
+$ devinit list

+# List all variables found in the file template 'exampletpl' or its parents
+$ devinit file --list-vars "exampletpl"
 ```